pedmiston/mozilla-fellows/application.md

 # Describe to us how open science advances your research.

-Engaging in open science practices makes my own research better: more reproducible, more replicable, and more reuseable.
-Open science is a fundamental part of scientific progress.
-In its purest form, I believe open science is the ability to automate an experiment and the conclusions drawn from it with code.
+Open science makes my own research better: more reproducible, more replicable, and more reuseable.
+Open science is critical for scientific progress in the digital world, where research methods inevitably involve computers.
+In it's simplest form, I believe open science is the ability to automate the running of an experiment and drawing conclusions from the data with code.
+Code is the best way scientists have of helping each other out.
+Writing and sharing code is necessary, but not sufficient for open science, the remaining piece being the attitude that engaging in open science is the best way to discover truth.

 # Are you leading any projects related to open science?

-From the perspective of cultural evolution and cognitive science, I'm interested in why open source works, and the ways in which the products of open collaborations change as a function of iteration.
-As an advocate for open science practices, I conduct my research in a way that others can learn from, and have given talks and tutorials on how to use open source tools for open science.
+I'm interested in what makes open communities work, and one specific hypothesis I have is that a version control system is helpful in allowing the products of open collaboration to evolve progressively and without central control.
+For example, I have argued that the success of Wikipedia is in part due to the ability of editors to revert articles to previous versions.
+As it relates to open scientific collaboration, the most important feature of version control systems may be the ability to split a single project into multiple branches, allowing each to evolve independently and in response to different selection pressures.

 # How do you see Mozilla advancing your work?